AutoSponge/stack/README.md

 * Many array methods are implemented using the same signature as native functions

 Recursion:
-* Stack.call and Stack.apply compose functions in (LIFO) order.
+* Stack.pipe and Stack.funnel compose functions in (LIFO) order.
-* Each stack _HEAD_ can be called or applied, piping its function's output until it returns from the stack _TAIL_
+* Each stack _HEAD_ can be piped or funneled, passing its function's output until it returns from the stack _TAIL_
 * Stack.some and Stack.every allow analysis
 * All recursive methods implement a trampoline to avoid stack overflow